pythonwitharyan/food-ordering-system/README.md

 The project works in the following steps:

-1. The program displays the food menu.
+1. The program starts with the login system.
+2. The user enters their email.
+3. The email is checked for validity.
+4. The user enters their password.
+5. The password is checked.
+6. After successful login, the customer enters their name and phone number.
+7. A welcome message is displayed.
+8. The food menu is displayed.
-2. The user selects a food item.
+9. The user selects a food item.
-3. The program asks for the quantity.
+10. The user enters the required quantity.
-4. The price is multiplied by the quantity.
+11. The program calculates the price of the selected item.
-5. The amount is added to the total bill.
+12. The amount is added to the current total.
-6. The menu is displayed again.
-7. The user can order another item.
+13. The user can order another food item.
+14. The process continues until the user chooses not to order more.
+15. The program asks for a coupon code.
+16. A valid coupon discount is applied.
-8. When the user selects **Exit**, the final bill is displayed.
+17. The final bill is displayed.
+18. The order is confirmed.

 ---